 If they can’t imagine their life in that house, they aren’t going to buy it.

 Second, emotional attachment is the enemy of savvy sellers.
 You want the buyer to purchase with emotion.
 The “OMG I HAVE TO HAVE THIS HOUSE, TAKE ALL MY MONEY” reaction.

-If you get caught up in YOUR emotion you might let a potential buyer slip away.
+If you get caught up in YOUR emotions you might let a potential buyer slip away.
 Get rid of your “stuff”.
 Pack it up, put it in storage.
 Keep the basics and a few decor pieces (which we will get to in a moment).
 Paint any crazy colored walls.
-Start with a blank canvas.
+Start to stage your home with a blank canvas.